grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 Below are the key areas in which we improved:

-**Enhanced testing p**: We've fine-tuned our testing strategies, using both automated and manual testing for GitLab, and regularly conducting performance tests before upgrades.
+**Enhanced testing procedures**: We've fine-tuned our testing strategies, using both automated and manual testing for GitLab, and regularly conducting performance tests before upgrades.

 **Approvals**: We've designed approval workflows that allow us to obtain necessary clearances or approvals before each upgrade efficiently, further ensuring the smooth execution of our processes.